 For the past 20 years, I have been working on the atmospheric mercury cycle in remote regions, especially in polar regions and high altitude sites.
 This work is based on long-term observations in exceptional sites like Amsterdam Island or Antarctic bases.
 I have coordinated several national programs and polar campaigns and participated in many international projects including FP7 GMOS, H2020 ERAPLANET, ITN GMOSTrain.
 Since 2020, I am director of the Institute of Environmental Geosciences.

-Pamela DOMINUTTI, Postdoctoral researcher
+Pamela DOMINUTTI, IRD researcher

 My main research interests are associated with the characterisation of organic compounds, their emission sources and physico-chemical processing in the atmosphere.
 I have implemented various on-line and off-line measurement techniques deployed on the ground and on-board of research aircraft.
 These techniques allow elucidating the emission sources and the composition of the atmosphere in the gas, aerosol and cloud phases, and the interaction between them.
 Currently, my research focusses on the chemical characterisation of aerosols, their emission sources, and their potential impacts on atmospheric chemistry and health.